BushLife - Fishing Reel Hero

 Baitcasting Reels

-For experienced anglers and pros, or any angler who wants to take their fishing game to the next level, a baitcaster is the way to go!
+For experienced anglers and pros, or any angler who wants to take their fishing game to the next level, choosing a fishing reel like the baitcaster is the way to go!
 There is, however, a massive learning curve to these advanced fishing reels.
 The payoff is unmatched power, precision and control.

 Unlike regular spincast and spinning fishing reels, baitcasters feature a semi-enclosed design.
 It allows the thumbing of the spool to stop the cast in the correct position.
 In addition, to drag, you’ll also find two adjustable components: the spool tension knob and a braking system.
 Combined, this forms the braking mechanism to prevent the spool from turning faster than the line is going out – meaning a giant tangling of the spool.